Divorce, Child Custody and More For Clarksville, Tennessee

-Gregory D. Smith, a graduate of the prestigious Alliance Defense Fund’s National Litigation Academy (which is supported by such well-respected organizations as Focus on the Family and Prison Fellowship), actively practices in the area of family law.
+My name is Gregory D. Smith.
+I am a graduate of the prestigious Alliance Defense Fund’s National Litigation Academy (which is supported by such well-respected organizations as Focus on the Family and Prison Fellowship), and I actively practice in the area of family law.

-Contrary to popular belief, nobody “wins” in a divorce court.
-The only way to “win” in a divorce court is not to go there in the first place and for both spouses to be just as happy at their death as when they were on their wedding day.
+Contrary to popular belief, nobody “wins” in divorce court.
+The only way to “win” in divorce court is not to go there in the first place and for both spouses to be just as happy at their death as they were on their wedding day.
 If this is not possible, experienced legal counsel is a must.

 I have presented hundreds of divorces, both contested and uncontested, since 1988.
 I frequently use mediation to help couples resolve their divorce in a quick and amicable fashion.
 I also have worked extensively with service members who are facing a military divorce.

 I am a former juvenile court referee and have authored a book on practice in Tennessee juvenile courts that is widely used throughout Tennessee.
 I co-authored another book on juvenile law and I lecture regularly on juvenile topics.
 Prior to leaving the American Bar Association due to its stance on abortion, I was twice the national chair of the ABA/YLD Juvenile Justice Committee.
 In 1991, I was nominated as the ABA’s Outstanding Juvenile Advocate in America.
 In 1994, I participated as a representative in a world conference on juvenile law at the United Nations.